 Access to most library services and resources is restricted to currently enrolled students, staff and faculty, as well as researchers located on the Ann Arbor campus.
 U-M alumni may purchase a borrowing card that allows checkout of print library materials, but does not provide any off-campus access to licensed electronic resources.
-Please note, however, that the U-M Alumni Association offers off-campus access to selected electronic resources licensed by the library as one benefit of dues-paying association memberships.
+Please note, however, that the U-M Alumni Association offers off-campus access to selected online resources licensed by the library as one benefit of dues-paying association memberships.
 For details about this association benefit, see the Alumni Association web site.
+Ross School alumni should view the Kresge Library web page for available online resources

-All those who have completed a University of Michigan degree program at the Ann Arbor campus are eligible to take advantage of a special rate for library borrowing privileges from the University Library in Ann Arbor.
-Please note that this does not include off-campus access to online resources.
-See Off-Campus Access for further information.
-To obtain library borrowing privileges, individuals should visit Hatcher Graduate Library Circulation Services (Room 104, Hatcher Graduate Library North) or fill out the alumni borrowing form.
-Those University of Michigan alumni who are interested in borrowing materials from the Kresge Business Library should contact Kresge library staff (see details at Kresge's Circulation Services).
 Those University of Michigan – Flint and University of Michigan – Dearborn alumni who want to borrow library materials from the Ann Arbor University Library system should contact the Hatcher Graduate Library Circulation Services.
 For Flint and Dearborn library borrowing privileges, contact the library circulation staff at those libraries.
 Please note, however, that only University of Michigan-Dearborn alumni are eligible for the Dearborn alumni cards.
 University of Michigan-Ann Arbor alumni who wish to borrow materials from the Dearborn library must purchase a guest card.

 Alumni may borrow most University Library materials for three weeks.
 However, borrowing periods and renewal polices vary by campus library, so please check with circulation staff in those libraries for details.
 Materials checked out at any University Library can be returned to any other library in the system.
-Please do not return University Library books to Kresge Business Library or to the Law Library.
 For your convenience, there are two return drop boxes that are accessible from a car.
-One is at the Shapiro Library.
-The drop box is on the northwest side of the building and is accessible from the driveway that runs between the Clements and Shapiro Libraries.
-The other is on North Campus.
-It is located in the circular driveway at the front of Pierpont Commons.
+One is at the Shapiro Library, accessible from the driveway that runs between the Clements and Shapiro Libraries.
+The other is on North Campus, located in the circular driveway at the front of Pierpont Commons.

-You can renew the borrowing period for a book you have checked out via your Mirlyn account, after a successful login.
+You can extend the borrowing period for a book you have checked out via your Mirlyn account, after a successful login.
 See these instructions for renewing your books via Mirlyn.
 Borrowing privileges will be suspended if you keep book longer than 30 days or more beyond its due date, or if a recalled item is one day overdue.
 Privileges will be restored only after the item has been returned.

 While all U-M alumni are eligible to purchase University Library borrowing privileges at a discounted rate, off-campus access to licensed online resources is not included in those privileges.
-If you are able to visit any of the libraries within the University Library system in person, you can access most of the electronic resources from within that library building.
+If you are able to visit any of the libraries within the University Library system in person, you can access most of the online resources from within that library building.

 It is important to note that many of the library's licensed databases are also offered to all residents of the state of Michigan through the Michigan eLibrary.
 With a valid Michigan driver's license, a state ID number, or a library card number issued from a public library in the state, U-M alumni who reside in Michigan can access many databases remotely.